-As Figures 3 and 4 show, there are significant racial and gender differences in testers’ likelihood to experience both more and less favorable treatments than dictated by the formal policy.
-White testers are both more likely to receive a more lenient treatment than required by the policy and less likely to experience a less favorable treatment than the policy allows, compared to African-American testers.
-Similarly, female testers are both more likely to receive a more lenient treatment than required by the policy and less likely to experience a less favorable treatment than the policy allows, compared to male testers.
+As Figures 3 and 4 show, there are significant racial and gender differences in testers’ likelihood of experiencing both more and less favorable treatments than dictated by the formal policy.
+White testers are both more likely to receive more lenient treatment than required by the policy and less likely to experience a less favorable treatment than the policy allows compared to African-American testers.
+Similarly, female testers are both more likely to receive a more lenient treatment than required by the policy and less likely to experience a less favorable treatment than the policy allows compared to male testers.

 The most striking difference is observed, once again, when comparing white females to African-American males.
-At the initial stage, white female testers are more than twice as likely to experience a pro-consumer gap as African-American male testers (35% v.
-15%) and more than twice less likely to experience an anti-consumer gap (16% v.
+At the initial stage, white female testers are more than twice as likely to experience a pro-consumer gap compared to African-American male testers (35% v.
+15%) and more than twice less likely to experience an anti-consumer gap compared to African-American male testers (16% v.
 36%).
 Similar differences remain when looking at final-stage outcomes (45% v.
 32% for pro-consumer gaps, 13% v.
 28% for anti-consumer gaps).
 The racial effect remains large and significant with and without controls.

-Table 5.
-Regressions of Initial and Final Gaps on Tester Race and Gender

-Likelihood to Speak with a Manager
+Likelihood of Speaking with a Manager

-Recall that testers were instructed to ask to speak with a manager if denied a refund at the initial stage.
-The findings reveal large and significant racial and gender differences in likelihood to see a manager upon request.
-As Figure 6 shows, white female testers are 69% likely to see a manager, white males—96% likely, African-American females—42% likely, and African-American males—72% likely.
-Both racial and gender gaps are strikingly large, with females 26% less likely to speak with a manager upon request (controlling for race) than males (p < 0.001), and African-Americans roughly 23% less likely to speak with a manager upon request (controlling for gender) than whites (p < 0.001).
+As noted, testers were instructed to ask to speak with a manager if denied a refund at the initial stage.
+The findings reveal large and significant racial and gender differences in the likelihood of seeing a manager upon request.
+As Figure 6 shows, white female testers have a 69% likelihood of seeing a manager, white males, a 96% likelihood, African-American females, a 42% likelihood, and African-American males, a 72% likelihood.
+Both racial and gender gaps are strikingly large, with females 26% less likely to speak with a manager upon request (controlling for race) than males (p < 0.001), and African-Americans roughly 23% less likely to speak with a manager upon request (controlling for gender) than Whites (p < 0.001).

-As Figure 7 shows, there are also significant racial differences in likelihood to obtain an improved outcome conditional on speaking with a manager, with white testers 15% more likely to obtain an improved outcome than African-American testers (p < 0.1).
-White females were 32% likely to obtain an improved outcome, white males—35% likely, African-American females—only 12% likely, and African-American males—only 22% likely.
-Among African-American testers, female testers were roughly 45% less likely to obtain a better outcome upon speaking with a manager.
+As Figure 7 shows, there are also significant racial differences in the likelihood of obtaining an improved outcome conditional on speaking with a manager, with white testers 15% more likely to obtain an improved outcome than African-American testers (p < 0.1).
+White females had a 32% likelihood of obtaining an improved outcome, white males, a 35% likelihood of obtaining an improved outcome, African-American females, only a 12% likelihood of obtaining an improved outcome, and African-American males, a 22% likelihood of obtaining an improved outcome Among African-American testers, female testers were roughly 45% less likely to obtain a better outcome upon speaking with a manager.

-Table 6.
-Regressions of Likelihood to See Manager on Tester Race and Gender

 Figure 6.
+Regressions of Likelihood of Seeing a Manager by Tester Race and Gender

-Predicted probabilities (with 90% confidence intervals) of seeing a manager upon request, based on logistic regression of outcomes of requests to see the manager on tester race and gender.
+Predicted probabilities (with 90% confidence intervals) of seeing a manager upon request, based on logistic regression of outcomes of requests to see the manager by tester race and gender.

 Figure 7.
+Predicted Likelihood of Improved Outcomes by Tester Race and Gender

 Predicted probabilities (with 90% confidence intervals) of obtaining an improved return outcome after seeing a manager, based on logistic regression of post-manager return outcomes (for those who saw a manager) on tester race and gender.

 ]add regression table for likelihood to improve outcomes]

-In the next two sub-sections, I look for factors that influence the racial and gender disparities documented in the study.
-In particular, I ask whether the luxuriousness of the store matters, and whether the demographics of the clerk or manager matter.
-Generally, I find that discrimination is remarkably robust.
+In the next two sub-sections, I explore possible factors that may influence the racial and gender disparities documented in the study.
+In particular, I ask whether the demographics of the clerk or manager matter or whether the status of the store has an effect.
+Generally, I find that discrimination is remarkably robust across different factors.

 Effects by Store Clerk and Manager Demographics